 Slavery The first outcome is household slaveholdings.
 While an individual's slave/free status is explicitly mentioned in both 1848 and 1846, it is measured with error in the latter year, as census takers often omitted the "slave" label ('abd), using other labels instead, such as "black" (aswad), "Sudanese" (sudani), and "follower" (tabi').
 But as individuals with these alternative labels are always listed at the end of the household census return, and do not have any blood or marriage relationship to the household head, they are almost certainly slaves (Cuno 2009).
 Households are either headed by a free head, who may or may not own slaves, or by a slave head, where all household members are slaves.
-I thus measure household slaveholdings by (1) the number of slaves and blacks residing in a household, (2) a dummy variable =1 if a household is headed by a free-headed households, and (4) a dummy variable =1 if a household is headed by a slave or black.
+I thus measure household slaveholdings by (1) the number of slaves and blacks residing in a household, (2) a dummy variable =1 if a household is headed by a free head and has at least one slave or black, (3) the number of slaves and blacks in free-headed households, and (4) a dummy variable =1 if a household is headed by a slave or black.

-Occupational distribution of Egyptian labor The second outcome is the non-coercive employment in agriculture of local free labor.
+Occupational distribution of Egyptian labor The second outcome is the noncoercive employment in agriculture of local free labor.
 I use occupational titles to create four indicator variables that exhaust the occupational distribution: (1) = 1 if HH head is a farmer, which includes area headmen (shaykh al-hissa), landholding farmers (fellah), cash wage agricultural workers (shaghal, tammali), and sharecroppers (muzari'), (2) = 1